 Agrippina was displeased by the shift in power.
 She advocated for Britannicus as emperor.
 Nero allegedly had Britannicus poisoned.
 Then, Nero murdered Agrippina to get her out of the way.
 The Senate didn’t even object much, having chaffed at a woman in power.

-After murdering his mother, Nero's megalomania worsened.
+After murdering his mother, Nero’s megalomania worsened.
 He spent lavishly, behaved inappropriately, and was increasingly tyrannical.
-He executed opponents and adversaries at whim.
-In 62, Nero divorced Octavia, offed her, then married his new love, Poppaea.
+He reputedly executed opponents and adversaries at whim.

 Nero’s public reputation took a dive.
 It wasn’t helped by Nero’s love of theater.
 He appears to have missed his true calling.
 He would’ve been happier as an actor or artist than an emperor.

 Nero began giving public poetry readings, acting in plays, and racing chariots.
-This pissed off and embarassed the Senate even further.
+This embarrassed the Senate even further.
 No emperor should behave in such an unseemly and degrading fashion.
 The aristocrats hated him.
 But the common man loved Nero and his antics.

 Promptly after the fire, Nero built the Golden House, his massive pleasure palace.
 It occupied three of Rome’s fabled seven hills.
 The Domus Aurea was financed by increased taxes, theft, and sale of official positions.
 When Nero moved in, he grandiosely announced he could finally “live like a human.”